aaryankumar19/internet-login-page/readme.md

 This is a personal project built for ease login using the LPU's Captive Portal.
 It is not affiliated with or endorsed by Lovely Professional University or the 24Online service.

-Just trying to save a few clicks 🙃**
+**Just trying to save a few clicks 🙃**

 > 🧩 You’re free to modify the code or customize the CSS to suit your style.
+Just clone the repo and style it your way!